microsoft/azure_arc/azure_arc_servers_jumpstart/docs/aws_terraform_ubuntu.md

 To delete all the resources you created as part of this demo use the ```terraform destroy --auto-approve``` command as shown below.
     ![](../img/aws_ubuntu/17.png)

 Alternatively, you can delete the AWS EC2 instance directly by terminating it from the [AWS Console](https://console.aws.amazon.com/ec2/v2/home).
+Note that it will take a few minutes for the instance to actually be removed.
     ![](../img/aws_ubuntu/18.png)

+If you delete the instance manually, then you should also delete [install_arc_agent.sh](../aws/ubuntu/terraform/scripts/install_arc_agent.sh) which is created by the Terraform plan.